Spanish cruiser Reina Regente (1906)

 Reina Regente was a protected cruiser built for the Spanish Navy in the 1900s, the only member of her class.
 She had a very lengthy construction period, being laid down in 1897, launched in 1906, and finally completed in 1908.
 The last cruiser built in Spain for nearly twenty years, she was armed with a battery of ten 15 cm guns and was capable of a top speed of 20 kn.
-Reina Regentes career was uneventful, the result of limited naval budgets and Spain's neutrality during World War I. In the early 1920s, she was employed as a training ship until she was discarded in 1926.
+Reina Regente's career was uneventful, the result of limited naval budgets and Spain's neutrality during World War I. In the early 1920s, she was employed as a training ship until she was discarded in 1926.

 Design

 Reina Regente was 102.71 m long, and she had a beam of 16.12 m and a draft of 6.06 m.
 She displaced 5287 MT.
 Powered by a pair of triple expansion steam engines rated at 15000 ihp, the ship was capable of a top speed of 20 kn.
 Her coal-fired boilers, the number of which and their type are not known, were trunked into three funnels.
 She had a coal storage capacity of 1200 MT.
 Her crew numbered 497 officers and enlisted men, and she was fitted with two pole masts equipped with fighting tops.

 The ship was armed with a main battery of ten 15 cm TR Gonzales de Rueda guns that were manufactured by Schneider-Creusot.
 Four were mounted in twin gun turrets, one mounted on either end of the ship, with the remainder in casemates in the upper deck.
 The turret guns were carried in individual cradles, which allowed them to be elevated and fired independently.
 They were supplied with 40 kg armor-piercing shells at a muzzle velocity of 800 m/s.
 Her secondary battery consisted of twelve 6-pounder guns and a pair of 1-pounders.
 She also carried eight machine guns.
 Her armament was rounded out by three torpedo tubes.
 Reina Regente was protected by an armored deck that was 3.5 in thick.
 Her conning tower was protected by the same thickness of armor plate.
 The gun shields for the 15 cm guns were 3 in thick.